maclong9/harvard-compsci/CS50/01-C/README.md

 - Linux is a popular OS, commonly used for servers and some desktops/laptops.
 - It is typically a command line interface, though a graphical interface can be installed and used.
 - Linux is excellent for learning the terminal.
-- Development containers are a useful way of preconfiguring environments for particular types of projects.
+- Development containers are a way of preconfiguring environments for particular types of projects.
-  - A good example of this would be installing dependencies like [Deno](https://deno.com) for web development.
+  - An example would be installing dependencies like [Deno](https://deno.com) for web development.

 > [!NOTE]
-> A terminal or terminal emulator is a program that you use to interact with the command line interface.
+> A terminal or terminal emulator is a program you use to interact with the command line interface.

-Writing in the command line is terser which is why most of the commands below are written as abbreviations instead of full command names.
+Writing in the command line is terser, so most of the commands below are written as abbreviations instead of full command names.

 **Common Commands**

 - `cd`: Change Directory.
 - `mv`: Move File/Directory.
-- `ls`: Lists Files in Current Folder.
+- `ls`: Lists Files in the Current Folder.
 - `cp`: Copies a File to a New Location.
 - `rm`: Removes a File.
-- `pwd`: Print Working Directory, also known as current directory.
+- `pwd`: Print Working Directory, or the current directory.
 - `mkdir`: Makes a New Directory.
 - `rmdir`: Removes a Directory.